wp-plugins/wdl-pedigree-chart/readme.txt

 *   Change the Look and Feel to match your site
 *   Change the Font Properties (type, color, size, decoration)
 *   Change the Table size and location
-*   Change the Color Properties.
+*   Change the Table and Font Color Properties.
 *   Remove the Three Generation Restriction

 For all Support issues please use the FAQ's and forum located at the following address.